tensorlayer/HyperPose/README.md

     1. prepare your data following MSCOCO format, you need to .
     2. concatenate the list of your own data JSON into ...
 -->

+## License

+You can use the project code under a free Apache 2.0 license ONLY IF you:
+(i) cite the TensorLayer paper and this project in your research articile if you are an academic user.
+(2) mention TensorLayer and this project in your project website/articiles if you are a commercial user.

 ## Related Discussion